autonomys/subspace/domains/README.md

     --rpc-external
 ```

-By default, node data are written to `subspace-node/domain-{domain-id}` subdirectory of the OS-specific users local data directory.
+By default, node data is written to `subspace-node/domain-{domain-id}` subdirectory of the OS-specific user's local data directory.

 ```
 Linux